josphinenzila/tip-calculator/README.md

 # Tip Calculator using plain javascript

+#### Description

-#### This is a simple web based application that takes in the bill amount, the tax percentange and the number of people sharing the bill and calculates the amount payable by each person
+This is a simple web based application that takes in the bill amount, the tax percentange and the number of people sharing the bill and calculates the amount payable by each person.

 #### By Josphine Nzila (Software Developer)